Akhuni: Etymology

-The word Axone is from Sümi dialect, and is a combination of two words Axo-ne, Axo means "aroma" or "smell" and the word ne or nhe (similar word "tho") means "deep" or "strong".
-So it can be literally translated as "deep Smell" or "strong smell".
+The word Axone is from the Naga Sümi language, and is a combination of two words.
+Axo means "aroma" or "smell" and ne or nhe (similar word "tho") means "deep" or "strong".
+So it can be literally translated as "deep smell" or "strong smell".

 Consumption

 It is prepared year-round from soybeans by people of all tribes, but most notably the Sümi Nagas of Nagaland.
 Soybeans grow at an altitude of 1,500 m and in rainy conditions, making them well suited for the Naga hills.
-They are also a protein-rich legume and traditionally protein-sparse diet.
+They are also a protein-rich legume in an otherwise traditionally protein-sparse diet.

-Axone is prepared by rinsing picked soybeans in freshwater, and then boiling them until they are soft, but still whole.
+Axone is prepared by rinsing picked soybeans in fresh water, and then boiling them until they are soft, but still whole.
 The excess water is drained and the soybeans are placed into a pot or degchi and left either out in the sun or next to the fire to let them ferment.
 This takes three to four days to ferment in summer and around one week in winter.